 - The 60h/C7h command is clocked into the device.
 Eight clocks are required to transfer the command.
-The most significant bit of the command is transferred first. - When the CS pin is deasserted, the device begins to erase the entire memory array.
-The erasing of the device is internally self-timed and takes place in a time of t{CHPE}.
+The most significant bit of the command is transferred first. - When the $\overline{\text{CS}}$ pin is deasserted, the device begins to erase the entire memory array.
+The erasing of the device is internally self-timed and takes place in time t{CHPF}.

-See Table 21 for more information on the transfer sequence for this command.
+See Table 20 for more information on the transfer sequence for this command.